 Recruiters are experts in the talent acquisition process, from advertising job offers to interviewing candidates and working with hiring managers to find the right fit.
 They review resumes, negotiate salaries, and place candidates in suitable positions.
 Recruiters may receive a fee from employers who hire them, and they often have a database of candidates ready to contact.
 They are adept at sales and understand that employers hire for both hard and soft skills.

-They can work for a staffing agency, work for an agency located in-house with a client, or make corporate hiring.
-If you have questions along the way or don't know what stage of the process you are in, always contact the recruitment agency and ask questions.
-A lot of times, deciding between an agency and an in-house recruiter depends on what your company can afford.
-Although each recruitment agency will operate slightly differently, they all generally follow a very similar process.
+Recruiters can work for staffing agencies, in-house with a client, or make corporate hiring.
+Employers should contact the recruitment agency if they have questions or don't know what stage of the process they are in.
+Deciding between an agency and an in-house recruiter often depends on what the company can afford.
+The recruitment agency will generally follow a similar process.

-After using these interviews to further reduce the number of candidates, your company will receive information about each candidate and the agency will help you organize the final interviews.
-Recruiting agencies always seek to maintain positive relationships with talented candidates and may offer to help unselected candidates in their job search by offering advice and presenting them for similar vacancies.
-As a result, when a recruitment agency delivers its best results, you can be sure that you will receive properly vetted candidates who meet the criteria you have set.
-It's the agency's responsibility to find your next great employee in their area of expertise, and that's why you're counting on them to hire your next best employee.
+After interviews to reduce the number of candidates, employers will receive information about each candidate and the agency will help organize the final interviews.
+The agency will also help unselected candidates in their job search by offering advice and presenting them for similar vacancies.
+When a recruitment agency delivers its best results, employers can be sure that they will receive properly vetted candidates who meet their criteria.
+The agency is responsible for finding the next great employee in their area of expertise.